phulin/bean-hccs/README.md

 - Fax and saber YR a factory worker (female) (Cheesefax always gives female if you ask for "factory worker").
 - Pill Keeper elemental res.
 - Smash any ratty knitted caps and red-hot sausage forks for hot powder and sleaze nuggets (for lotion of sleaziness).
+- Wish for Fireproof Lips.
 - Use pocket maze.
 - TEST: Clean Steam Tunnels (Hot Resistance, 5-8 turns).
 - Pill Keeper familiar weight buff should still be active.
 - TEST: Breed More Collies (Familiar Weight, 44 turns).
 - Use squeaky toy rose, shady shades.
-- Wish for Disquiet Riet.
+- Pizza for DISQuiet Riot (quadroculars for Q; you'll need to use a wish if you don't have a Q source).
 - TEST: Be a Living Statue (Noncombat, 1 turn).
 - Fight painted ungulith, use saber YR.
 - Drink Sockdollager (2 drunk).